BlivionAB/Hope/notes/ImplicitIntegerConversion.md

 * If both operands are of the same type.
 The type is the common type.
 * Else the types are different.
   * If the types have the same signedness (both signed or unsigned).
-The operand whose type has the lesser conversion rank is implicitly converted to the other type.
+The destination whose type has the lesser conversion rank is implicitly converted to the other type.
   * Else, the unsigned type has conversion rank less than the signed type:
-    * If the signed type can represent all values of the unsigned type, then the operand with the unsigned type is implicitly converted to the signed type.
+    * If the signed type can represent all values of the unsigned type, then the destination with the unsigned type is implicitly converted to the signed type.
-    * Else, both operands undergo implicit conversion to the unsigned type counterpart of the signed operand's type.
+    * Else, both operands undergo implicit conversion to the unsigned type counterpart of the signed destination's type.

 Conversion Ranking